mfkl/libvlc-nuget/README.md

 The **source** is in the main VLC repository: https://github.com/videolan/vlc

 `libvlc` is *modularized* into hundreds of plugins, which may be loaded at runtime.
 This architecture provides great flexibility to developers (both VLC devs and devs consuming the library).
 The unified, complete and (somewhat) high level `libvlc` C API allows a wide range of operations, such as:
+- Play every media file formats, every codec and every streaming protocols
+- Run on every platform, from desktop (Windows, Linux, Mac) to mobile (Android, iOS) and TVs
+- Hardware and efficient decoding on every platform, up to 8K
-- Network browsing for distant filesystems (SMB, FTP, SFTP, NFS...).
+- Network browsing for distant filesystems (SMB, FTP, SFTP, NFS...) and servers (UPnP, DLNA)
+- Playback of Audio CD, DVD and Bluray with menu navigation
+- Support for HDR, including tonemapping for SDR streams
-- HDMI passthrough for Audio HD codecs, like E-AC3, TrueHD or DTS-HD.
+- Audio passthrough with SPDIF and HDMI, including for Audio HD codecs, like DD+, TrueHD or DTS-HD
-- Stream to distant renderers, like Chromecast.
-- 360 video and 3D audio playback with viewpoint change.
+- Support for video and audio filters
-- Support for Ambisonics audio and more than 8 audio channels.
+- Support for 360 video and 3D audio playback, including Ambisonics
-- Subtitles size modification live.
-- Hardware decoding and display on all platforms.
-- DVD playback and menu navigation.
+- Able to cast and stream to distant renderers, like Chromecast and UPnP renderers.

-Full list of features can be found here: https://www.videolan.org/vlc/releases/3.0.0.html
+Full list of the new 3.0 features can be found here: https://www.videolan.org/vlc/releases/3.0.0.html

 Full directory tree overview of what's included (dlls, headers, lib files) in the nuget can be found at https://github.com/mfkl/libvlc-nuget/blob/master/tree.md